isomerpages/mlaw-rop/_information-for-pawnbrokers/information-for-pawnbrokers.md

 <p>v) Under the Pawnbrokers Rules 2015, you are to advertise, at your own
 expense, an advertisement in one English and one Chinese newspaper for two consecutive days.
 The Registry will inform you when you are supposed to advertise.
-A sample copy is available at our&nbsp;<a href="https://rop.mlaw.gov.sg/files/Notification%20of%20Application_display%20and%20advertisement.docx" rel="noopener noreferrer nofollow" target="_blank">website</a>.
+A sample copy is available <a href="https://go.gov.sg/mlaw-rop-notification-application-display-advertisement" rel="noopener nofollow" target="_blank">here</a>.
 Thereafter, you will be required to send to the Registry a photograph of the advertisements published in the respective newspapers;</p>
 <p>vi) When required to do so, you are to permit the Registrar or any person